Mother of man who fatally overdosed at Nassau jail files $20M wrongful death lawsuit

 The commission, which investigates all inmate deaths, found the jail had an inadequate policy for contraband searches.
 After Rollins’ death, the agency recommended county officials "review and revise facility policies" to include indicators that would prompt a housing unit drug search.

-At the time, Nassau Sheriff James Dzurenda defended the jail’s search policies in correspondence with the commission about its probe of Rollins’ death and said county officials strongly disagreed with the state’s findings.
+Nassau Sheriff James Dzurenda defended the jail’s search policies during the commission's probe of Rollins’ death and said county officials strongly disagreed with the state’s findings.

-The lawsuit says Kevin Rollins was taken out of a jail program focused on treating addiction and moved to a general housing area, exposing him "to greater and all too easy access to contraband drugs" before he could cope with such conditions.
+The lawsuit says Kevin Rollins was taken out of a jail program focused on treating addiction and moved to a general housing area, exposing him "to greater and all too easy access to contraband drugs."

-The lawsuit also says Nassau’s jail has a "long and disturbing history" of neglecting the health and safety of inmates, including in the past by renewing the contract of a for-profit inmate medical provider after warnings about their deficient level of care.
+The lawsuit also says Nassau’s jail has a "long and disturbing history" of neglecting the health and safety of inmates, including in the past by renewing the contract of a for-profit inmate medical provider after warnings about its deficient care.

 In 2017, the county cut ties with Armor Correctional Health Services and re-contracted with Nassau Health Care Corporation for inmate care after the state commission found Armor provided inadequate treatment in connection with multiple inmate deaths.